 1. Medical Care

-Depending on the drug of choice, the dose at the time of detox, potential for medical complications, and goals for the treatment experience, there are different types of detox that may stand out as a more effective choice.
+Depending on the drug of use, the dose at the time of detox, potential for medical complications, and treatment goals, there are different types of detox that may stand out as a more effective choice.

 Though the goal is to slowly taper down the dose of the medication, for some patients, it may be necessary to continue some use of the medication for years if not indefinitely.
-There is no hard and fast rule as to how quickly medicated detox can or should progress.
-Clients are encouraged to pay close attention to their own comfort levels and to work closely with the prescribing physician and therapeutic team while taking the medication.
+Patients are encouraged to work closely with the prescribing physician and therapeutic team while taking the medication.

 2. Individualized Treatment

 Each person’s experience before addiction and during periods of active drug and alcohol use is unique, and the treatments chosen in treatment should be tailored to address the challenges and needs that arose as a result of that experience.

 With the help of a team of addiction treatment professionals, patients in recovery can create a personalized treatment plan that is comprised of the medical and psychological treatment needed to get back on track.

 The process of creating a unique treatment plan starts with a thorough evaluation and assessment process.
 This can include:

 - Medical exam, screenings, and tests: These are intended to identify all underlying medical issues.

 - Medical history: Diagnosed medical and mental health disorders will inform treatment for addiction.